uwegeercken/rule_maintenance/README.md

 The application allows to use LDAP for authentication.
 Projects can be private or read-only.
 Roles can be setup that define access to projects and the other components.

 The latest version has enhanced user support: filtering on pages, storing filters and a calendar widget.
+New is also a project copy function and a search function for rules and actions.

 Note 1: make sure that you have imported the database schema before you run the web application.